andyatkinson/andyatkinson.github.io/_posts/2026-09-25-rails-business-podcast.md

 ## Engineering Work at Aura
 We spent most of the time discussing engineering work last year related to scaling the database workload for peak traffic at Aura where we use Ruby on Rails and PostgreSQL.

-I’m presenting this information in two places this fall, [Rails at Scale Summit](https://rubyonrails.org/world/2026/rails-at-scale) in Austin, TX and the [Postgres Summit](https://2026.postgressummit.us) in NYC.
+I’m presenting this information in two places this fall, [Rails at Scale Summit](https://rubyonrails.org/world/2026/rails-at-scale) in Austin, TX, and the [Postgres Summit](https://2026.postgressummit.us) in NYC.

 Besides the podcast, you can get more details in these posts:
 <ul>